cscart/docs/en/install/digitalocean.rst

     :align: center
     :alt: Select a region for your server.

 1.5.
 Select your server’s operating system.
-We recommend CentOS 7 x64:
+We recommend CentOS 7 x64.
+You can also choose CentOS 6, Ubuntu 14.04 or 16.04.
+We mention specific operating systems because we have a script that automatically configures the environment for CS-Cart or Multi-Vendor on clean installations of these systems.

 .. image:: img/digitalocean/4_server_os.png
     :align: center